YSW Team

 Alessa Augustin

-As a former FSJ of the Other Music Academy e.V. in 2019/2020, Alessa has already supported YSW several times.
-After her voluntary year, she began studying economics in Jena.
+was an FSJ volunteer at the Other Music Academy e.V. in 2019/2020.
+Since then, she has supported Yiddish Summer Weimar several times.
+After her year as a volunteer, she began studying economics in Jena.

-Antonia, or Toni, as she is called in the festival, studies, works and lives in different cities in Thuringia and has been part of Yiddish Summer Weimar since 2018.
+also known as Toni at the festival, studies, works and lives in different cities in Thuringia and has been part of Yiddish Summer Weimar since 2018.

-With her experience of various festivals and events, she supports YSW as head of production.
+Drawing on her experience at various festivals and events, she supports YSW as the volunteer coordinator.
 In her free time, she rides the train along the RE1/RE3 line, works as a ski instructor, listens to and makes music herself, and is always on the go.

 Feel free to talk to her when you see her; she always has a joke or a funny story ready.